rust-lang/rust/src/doc/reference.md

 assert!(b != "world");
 ```

-### Vector, Array, and Slice types
+### Array, and Slice types

-Rust has three different types for a list of items:
+Rust has two different types for a list of items:

-* `Vec<T>`, a 'vector'
 * `[T ..N]`, an 'array'
 * `&[T]`, a 'slice'.

-A vector is a heap-allocated list of `T`.
-A vector has ownership over the data
-inside of it.
-It is also able to grow and change in size.
-It's important to
-note that `Vec<T>` is a library type, it's not actually part of the core
-language.

 An array has a fixed size, and can be allocated on either the stack or the
 heap.

-A slice is a 'view' into a vector or array.
+A slice is a 'view' into an array.
 It doesn't own the data it points
 to, it borrows it.

 An example of each kind: